gitlabhq/gitlabhq/doc/workflow/repository_mirroring.md

 section.
 Check the "Mirror repository" box and hit **Save changes** at the bottom.
 You have a few options to choose from one being the user who will be the author of all events in the activity feed that are the result of an update.
-This user needs to have at least [master access][perms] to the project.
+This user needs to have at least [maintainer access][perms] to the project.
 Another option is whether you want to trigger builds for mirror updates.

 ![Pull settings](repository_mirroring/repository_mirroring_pull_settings.png)